 Gold was discovered by a 12 year old Aboriginal boy called Jupiter, on Christmas Eve 1871.
 Jupiter was with a small group of prospectors, Hugh Mosman, James Fraser and George Clarke.
 Their horses bolted after a flash of lightning and Jupiter was sent to search for them.
 He found the horses and a nugget of gold at the base of Towers Hill.
 Jupiter’s Casinos in Townsville and on the Gold Coast are named after the boy and his lucky strike.

-The Zonta Club of Charters Towers was chartered in 2004 and meets on the second Thursday of each month at Henry’s Café and Restaurant, Charters Towers at 5.30pm.
+The Zonta Club of Charters Towers was chartered in 2004 and meets on the second Thursday of each month at the Commercial Hotel, Charters Towers at 5.30pm.
 If you would like to attend our meeting and have an interest in joining Zonta please contact our President Robyn on 0429 695 197 or send our Secretary an email

 To find out more about our Clubs in District 22 Click here